JetBrains/guide/site/tags/web/index.md

 ---

-Our IDEs have powerful web development features based on the inclusion of [WebStorm](https://www.jetbrains.com/webstorm/), a high-end Web and NodeJS IDE.
+Our IDEs have powerful web development features based on the inclusion of [WebStorm](https://www.jetbrains.com/webstorm/), a high-end JavaScript and TypeScript IDE.

 ## See Also